How To Grow And Sell Salesforce ISV Companies (Trails Podcast Episode #1 With James Gasteen)

 🍬

-Both companies, pre-merger, were on the smaller side.
-So, to get some big financing and bring the two companies together placed us both in the sweet spot of private equity.
+Both companies were on the smaller side pre-merger.
+So, getting some big financing and bringing the two companies together placed us both in the sweet spot of private equity.

 Are you still running Precursive and Taskfeed together